App version: 0.1.0

 Editor’s note: Lantern by SoFi seeks to provide content that is objective, independent and accurate.
 Writers are separate from our business operation and do not receive direct compensation from advertisers or partners.
 Read more about our Editorial Guidelines and How We Make Money.

-If you need to borrow money but you don’t qualify for a traditional loan, a share secured loan can be worth looking into.
-What is it?
+If you need to borrow money but you don’t qualify for a traditional loan, a share secured loan can be worth exploring.
 A share secured loan is a personal loan that is secured using the balance in your savings as collateral.
 Because there is little risk involved for the lender, this type of loan generally has lower interest rates and fewer qualification requirements than other types of personal loans.
-A share secured loan can be a good choice for people who are establishing credit for the first time or those who are looking to improve their credit.
-However, they do come with a few restrictions and drawbacks.
-Here’s a closer look at how these loans work and when you might want to get one.
+A share secured loan can be a good choice for people who are establishing credit for the first time or those who are looking to build their credit.
+However, they do come with some restrictions and drawbacks.
+Here’s a closer look at how share secured loans work and when you might want to get one.

 What Are Share Secured Loans?